What Artists Can Learn

 From the Antiques Roadshow

 Imagine one night in the distant future your great great great great grandchildren and their families suspended in their enviropods watching Antiques Roadshow on PBS (now in it's 143rd season) on videoport.
 Suddenly a piece of your art appears on a velvet pedestal surrounded by lights, cameras and a distinguished expert to tell us all about it.
 He ogles and fawns and gushes and expounds on how important your art is as its owner beams with pride.
 And the capper is the preposterous amount of money it's now worth!
 If you only could have made 1/10th that amount in your entire career, you would have been thrilled beyond belief.

-Meanwhile back here in the present, you know your art's likely going to be around for a long time and if you're like most artists, you'd rather see it someday spotlighted and critiqued by experts than crammed into a storage unit, sitting in the dollar box at the local thrift mart, or worse yet, tossed into a dumpster.
-The good news is that you can experience future art stardom, even in your lifetime, by taking a lesson or two from the Antiques Roadshow pros.
+Meanwhile back here in the present, you know your art's likely going to be around for a good long time, longer than you, and if you're like most artists, you'd rather see it someday critiqued and admired by experts than crammed into a storage unit, sitting in the dollar box at the local thrift mart or worse yet, tossed into a dumpster.
+The good news is that not only can you minimize the chances of horrible fates but better yet, you can even experience some of your future art stardom starting right this instant simply by taking a lesson or two from the Antiques Roadshow pros.